HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/workspace-layout.rst

    ``<workspace>/projects/<name>/project.toml`` and ``<workspace>`` contains a ``hydromodpy.duckdb`` file or a ``data/`` directory.

-Anything else raises :class:`~hydromodpy.core.workspace.WorkspaceError` with an actionable hint listing the three options.
+Anything else raises ``WorkspaceError`` with an actionable hint listing the three options.
 There is no walk-up auto-discovery and no silent fallback to ``project_root``.

 Diagnose resolution
 -------------------